 Behavioral disturbances may be triggered by a physical problem that the patient cannot communicate.

 Categorize behavioral disturbances using the Cohen-Mansfield Agitation Inventory.

-Recognize signs of depression, such as abrupt changes in cognition, decreased appetite, deterioration in mood, a change in sleep pattern (often hypersomnolence), withdrawal, decreased activity level, crying spells, talk of death and dying, and sudden development of irritability or psychosis.
+Recognize signs of depression, such as abrupt changes in cognition, decreased appetite, deterioration in mood, a change in sleep pattern (often hypersomnolence), withdrawal, decreased activity level, crying spells, and talk of death and dying, and be alert for sudden development of irritability o psychotic behavior.